...through false ‘wiring’ (mindset) because of social and cultural norms, and expectations instilled in me during my childhood and upbringing.

 My ex-husband and I had our fair share of ‘ups and downs’ over our 24-year marriage.
 We had the best of times and the worst of times.
 I have both fond memories and soul-destroying memories.
 The challenges I faced were difficult to overcome given the gravity of the circumstances and breach of trust.

 There comes a time in all unhealthy relationships, when you can’t continue ‘playing happy families’ for the sake of the children and family unit.
 You must be brave, courageous and true to yourself.

 Thankfully, the ‘no-fault’ divorce bill has been approved.
-Although the act received Royal Assent in June 2020, the reforms have not yet come into force.
+Although the act received Royal Assent in June 2020, the reforms have not yet come into force at the timing of writing this blog.
 The government is still working on implementing the changes.
 No fault divorce is expected to be introduced in April 2022.

 My divorce was finalised in October 2019.
 I recall feeling a sense of great loss and sadness at that point, even though I had made the decision to end my marriage.
 It was the end of an era.
 The start of new beginnings and chapters in my life.

 “People come into your life for a reason, season or a lifetime” - Michelle Ventor